 “When I look at the news about Ukraine, it brings to my mind that history is just repeating.”

 School brought more settled times.
 Her first part-time job, when Zahra was in Year 10, was tutoring a primary school student in maths.
 Her pupil got an A, the highest mark in the school.
 “Her Mum was so happy she threw a party!”

 A chemistry teacher bluntly imparted advice that was duly followed – you can either go to university and become independent, “otherwise you are nothing”.
-The four-hour ‘Koncour’ uni entrance exam was a rite of passage her family knew well; of four sisters, three are electrical engineers like Zahra, the other a sports scientist.
+The 4 hour ‘Koncour’ uni entrance exam was a rite of passage her family knew well; of 4 sisters, 3 are electrical engineers like Zahra, the other a sports scientist.

 She earned her stripes with patience and perseverance.
 While studying she took work recalibrating DC motors on printers.
 After her Masters application was knocked back, Zahra took a graduate job designing substations that required travel to projects in remote and dangerous territory on the Iran-Pakistan border.

 “My manager would tell me, ‘Arrive at the airport, get a taxi to the site, another taxi to our office in the city, then a taxi back to the airport.
 No sightseeing, no shopping.’”